52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

-Creativ’s box template is difficult to populate with widgets, but if you want to incorporate photography, blog posts, snazzy headers, or a large video element in the background or the header, it’s a great WordPress theme for free.
+Creativ’s box template is challenging to populate with widgets.
+Still, it’s a great WordPress theme for free if you want to incorporate photography, blog posts, snazzy headers, or a large video element in the background or the header.

 Blogstart is a free WordPress theme that is so highly customizable that it eclipses many paid themes.
-At the core of Blogstart’s advantage is that it has easy to use featured images, image headers, and drag and drop page builder.
+Blogstart’s core advantage is that it has easy-to-use featured images, image headers, and drag and drop page builder.

 Blogstart’s only blog theme problem is that its social icons are lacking, so you’ll need to be more aggressive with your social links.
 Most free themes have a similar drawback, so it isn’t a big deal for this WordPress theme.